-Andy Saunders grew up in Poole, on the South Coast of England, developing an early relationship with the building and customisation of cars, his first project was finished before he was old enough to hold a British driving license.
+Andy Saunders grew up in Poole on the south coast of England and developed an early relationship with the building and customising of cars.
+His first project was finished before he was old enough to hold a British driving license.

 Since that first project, his journey to become Britain’s leading and most recognisable ‘Car Artist’ has evolved.
 With his painstaking attention to detail and his knowledge of the styling masters from bygone eras, his creations have always been unique and, occasionally, controversial.

 Never shy of turning his ideas into reality or taking unexpected opportunities to fruition, Andy has, on occasions, thrown away the accepted rule book and created some truly amazing vehicles: making a Citroën CX into a road-legal alien craft; turning Ford’s 1958 X-2000 ‘car of the future’ model into a full-sized reality and creating a Cord coupe that the factory would have been proud to call their own.